 While these traditional practices have value, they may not translate into effective self-defense skills.
 In a fast and chaotic real world encounter, remembering complex techniques and forms is difficult.
 Boxing eliminates the impractical elements and provides easy to apply tools for high pressure situations.

 Finally, boxing can develop competent self-defense skills in a relatively short period.
 A few months of quality boxing training can have someone throwing accurate powerful punches and moving effectively.
 Traditional martial arts often take years to advance through belts and master complex skills.
 That timeline is not practical for real world self-defense needs.
 Boxing delivers the goods quickly.
+Although boxing has been criticized because of the risks of brain damage from receiving many punches to the head, this can be avoided by training with light sparring using boxing gloves and headgear.

 Boxing vs. Muay Thai for Self-Defense